 Camp Mary White

-2022 Job Descriptions
+2023 Job Descriptions

 Unit Counselor: The Unit Counselor must be a female of at least 18 years of age.
-The Unit Counselor is responsible for the overall supervision of the girls in her unit, ensuring their safety and well-being.
-Unit Counselor works with a team of at least one other counselor to plan, schedule, and implement varied camp activities that engage the campers and allow them to learn new skills, build friendships, and be at ease in the outdoors.
-The position guides campers in successful participation, facilitates group problem solving, attends to the needs of individual campers and the unit as a whole.
-The Unit Counselors stay in a counselor cabin within a unit of camper cabins and is responsible for campers around the clock.
-Unit Counselors must be comfortable in the outdoors in various weather conditions (and the occasional bug or spider!), must be able to walk and hike on rough terrain, must be able to carry up to 40 lbs for short distances, and must be able to respond quickly and effectively to potential emergencies.
-Unit Counselors will be required to obtain 1st Aid/CPR/ARD certification on their own prior to the camp session.
-The Unit Counselor is an enthusiastic role model who inspires the girls under her care.
-Preferred qualifications: enjoys and has experience working with children, comfortable in the outdoors, ability to teach and lead recreational activities, ability to communicate with youth and adults in a positive manner, and enthusiasm about being at camp!
+The Unit Counselor is expected to attend and participate in pre-camp training and use that training appropriately during the camp session.
+The Unit Counselor is responsible for the overall supervision of the campers in her unit, ensuring their safety and well-being.
+Unit Counselors work together as a team, with at least one other counselor per unit of up to 16 campers, to plan, schedule, and implement camp activities which engage the campers and give them opportunities to learn new skills, build friendships, and be at ease in the outdoors.
+Unit Counselors guide campers in successful participation, facilitate problem solving, attend to the needs of individual campers as well as the camp unit as a whole, and contribute as necessary to the overall smooth running of camp.
+Unit Counselors sleep in a counselor cabin within a cluster of camper cabins and are responsible for the campers around the clock.
+Unit Counselors must be comfortable in the outdoors in varying weather conditions, must be able to walk and hike on uneven terrain, carry up to 40 lbs for short distances, and respond quickly and effectively to crises or emergencies.
+The Unit Counselor is an enthusiastic role model who inspires the campers under her care.
+Preferred qualifications: enjoys and has experience working with children, is comfortable in outdoor rustic settings, has the ability to teach and lead activities, and can communicate with youth and adults in a positive manner.